StewBen/StoicAurora.github.io/index.md

   - image_path: /assets/images/portfolio.jpg
     alt: "placeholder image 2"
     title: "Portfolio"
-    excerpt: 'My personal CV coupled with case studies from the projects that I am the most proud about being a part of.'
+    excerpt: 'My personal CV and a list of past projects. coupled with a list of case studies that feature in depth looks into some of my best work'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"